Small Bowel Tumours

 Pathophysiology

-Small intestine adenocarcinomas are believed to arise from pre-existing adenomas through a sequential accumulation of genetic abnormalities (in a model similar to that described for the pathogenesis of colorectal cancer), which can occur over several years.
+Small bowel adenocarcinomas are believed to arise from pre-existing adenomas through a sequential accumulation of genetic abnormalities (a model similar to that described for the pathogenesis of colorectal cancer), which can occur over several years.

 The tumour suppressor gene p53, which maintains DNA integrity, and the oncogene KRAS, which normally functions in cellular signalling and proliferation, have been implicated in over 50% of small bowel adenocarcinoma cases.